-While routinely delivering a catering order to a Brooklyn Army base last month, Mr. Villavicencio was halted by security officials who questioned the validity of his identification and alerted federal immigration officials.
+While routinely delivering a catering order to a Brooklyn Army base in June, Mr. Villavicencio was halted by security officials who questioned the validity of his identification and alerted federal immigration officials.
 Following his arrest, Mr. Villavicencio was held at Hudson County Correctional Facility, missing Father’s Day and his oldest daughter’s birthday, and causing significant emotional and monetary hardship for his family.

 Legal Aid Society attorneys filed a habeas corpus petition following his arrest, challenging Mr. Villavicencio’s confinement.
 In a hearing on July 24th, Debevoise lawyers Anna Domyancic and Matthew Forbes argued for his immediate release from ICE custody, citing 2016 regulations announced by the U.S. Department of Homeland Security that allow undocumented immigrants to apply for lawful permanent residency without leaving the United States.
 At the time of his arrest, Mr. Villavicencio was in the midst of that application process.